 The villains in Adventure Time are usually too bizarre to ever be truly annoying.
-The Lemon Grabs have been a source of great entertainment for fans despite being disturbingly villainous, and many of the other bad guys have been less evil than they first appeared.
+The Lemon Grabs have been a source of great entertainment for fans despite being disturbing, and many of the other bad guys have turned out to be less evil than they first appeared.
 Marceline’s enemies, the vampires and especially the Vampire King, are created according to this trend.
 We get to see old-fashioned vampires, hypnotising vampires and more, but the Vampire King is one of the best ‘villains’ ever featured in this series.
 He might have been evil once, but these episodes show that bad people can become good if they are given a chance.
 Such people may not always seem to deserve a chance, but in this case, the Vampire King’s dramatic shift in character pushes Marceline to really develop as a character.

 For the most part, the animation featured in Stakes! is exactly the same as it is throughout the majority of Adventure Time.
 However, the animation noticeably increases in quality during the climax.
 It seems as if the animation team got some ideas from Japanese animation, and the end result is amazing.
 A special opening animation sequence was created for these episodes too.
-This sequence helps add to the dark atmosphere of this story, and it is great seeing a new opening sequence after well over one hundred episodes have almost solely use the same sequence.
+This sequence helps add to the dark atmosphere of this story.
 The character designs remain the same, but a lot of effort has gone into creating a wide range of unique characters and enemies just for this miniseries.
 With a bit of editing, this could just as easily be a feature film.
 One can only hope that the production team creates another miniseries within Adventure Time again, or better yet, a direct-to-TV film.